Loudon – Wyman Farm

 August 2004

-The Nature Conservancy donated an easement on 79 acres of highly productive forest in Loudon in 2004.
+The Nature Conservancy donated an easement on 79 acres of highly productive forest in Loudon in 2004 to ensure the property will be protected in perpetuity.
 The easement was crafted to allow commercial forestry while guaranteeing that the productive capacity of the property is maintained and protected.
 Subsequently Jack and Mary Bronnenberg purchased the property with the intention of practicing sustainable forestry and habitat conservation on this spectacular pine lot.
-Jack Bronnenberg and his son Jake have a reputation for excellence in forestry, and they will bring their expertise to bear in the sensitive forest management of this property.
+Jack Bronnenberg responsibly stewarded this land for nearly 20 years until he was ready to transition its ownership.

 Continue Reading